Smart Sustainable Plastic Packaging

 The challenge will deliver strategic leadership and a co-ordinated programme of research and innovation for the design, production, supply, recovery and recycling of plastic packaging across the entire value chain.
-These innovative solutions will be conceived to deliver both a positive environmental benefit and be economically viable delivering:
+These innovative solutions will be conceived to deliver environmental benefits and be economically viable.

 UK Circular Plastic Network